 Expires on the policy anniversary before you turn

+For this Cover Outside super Inside super

-For this cover Total Care Plan Total Care Plan Super
+Total Care Plan Total Care Plan Super SMSF Plan

-Life Care 99 80
+Life Care 99 80 99

-TPD 80 65
+TPD 80 (65 for split TPD) 65 80 (65 for split TPD)

-Trauma 80 not available
+Trauma 80 Not available Not available

-Accidental Death Cover 99 80
+Accidental Death Cover 99 80 99

-Child Cover 18 not available
+Child Cover 18 Not available Not available

-From the policy anniversary immediately before age 65 TPD only covers loss of independent existence.
-Trauma only covers loss of independent existence from the policy anniversary prior to age 70.
-Refer to page 115 for the meaning of loss of independent existence.
+- From the policy anniversary immediately before age 65 TPD only covers loss of independent existence.
+Refer to page 120 for the meaning of loss of independent - From the policy anniversary before age 70, Trauma only covers loss of independent existence.
+Refer to page 120 for the meaning of loss of independent existence.

 Refers to the age of the child.

-For this cover Expires on the policy anniversary before you turn...
-All income protection 60 or 65
+For this cover Expires on the policy anniversary before you turn All income protection 60 or 65